63rd Infantry Regiment "Cagliari": Interwar years

 On 30 October 1926, the command of the Brigade "Cagliari" and the 64th Infantry Regiment were disbanded, and the regiment's two battalions were transferred to the 55th Infantry Regiment "Marche" and 92nd Infantry Regiment "Basilicata".
 On 5 November 1926, the 63rd Infantry Regiment, now renamed 63rd Infantry Regiment "Cagliari", was assigned to the XXVI Infantry Brigade, which was the infantry component of the 26th Territorial Division of Salerno.
-On 30 March 1930, the division moved from Salerno in the South of Italy to Asti in the North and consequently changed its name to 15th Territorial Division of Asti, while the 63rd Infantry Regiment "Cagliari" moved from Salerno to Vercelli.
-On 8 February 1934, the division changed its name to 26th Infantry Division "Assietta".
+On 30 March 1930, the division moved from Salerno in the South of Italy to Asti in the North and consequently changed its name to 26th Territorial Division of Asti, while the 63rd Infantry Regiment "Cagliari" moved from Salerno to Vercelli.
+On 8 February 1934, the 26th Territorial Division of Asti changed its name to 26th Infantry Division "Assietta".
+A name change that also extended to the division's infantry brigade.

 Second Italo-Ethiopian War

-In 1935-36, the 26th Infantry Division "Assietta", including the 63rd Infantry Regiment "Cagliari", participated in the Second Italo-Ethiopian War.
+In 1935–36, the 26th Infantry Division "Assietta", including the 63rd Infantry Regiment "Cagliari", participated in the Second Italo-Ethiopian War.
 On 15 September 1935, the division arrived in Libya.
 In January 1936, the division was shipped to Eritrea.
 After landing in Massawa in Eritrea the division moved to the Endaga Robo-Enticho-Dek’emhāre region.
 Then it moved its headquarters to Mek'ele, guarding a front from Doghea to Kwīhā.
 In February 1936, the division participated in the Battle of Amba Aradam.
 On 2 March 1936, the Assietta blocked the retreat route of the Ethiopian Army on the front from Yereserē to Edai.
 But the Ethiopians bypassed the Assietta, breaking through Italian lines further to the east on their way to Amba Alagi.
 The Assietta, now used as a rear area guard force, followed in March–April 1936 first to Aderat and Amba Alagi and then to Atzalo and Aiba.
 After the war's conclusion, the division was used for mopping-up operations south of Lake Ashenge.
 The division's last garrison in Ethiopia was the city of Dessie from September 1936 until the orders to return to Italy were received on 2 February 1937.
 The 63rd Infantry Regiment "Cagliari" arrived back at its base in Vercelli on 15 May 1937.

-On 5 April 1939, the 59th Infantry Division "Cagliari" was formed in Vercelli and the 64th Infantry Regiment "Cagliari" was reformed in Ivrea.
+On 5 April 1939, the 59th Infantry Division "Cagliari" was reformed in Vercelli and the 64th Infantry Regiment "Cagliari" was reformed in Ivrea.
 On the same date the 63rd Infantry Regiment "Cagliari" left the 26th Infantry Division "Assietta" and joined the newly formed division.